joshhornby/joshhornby.github.io/_drafts/2026-08-12-overtrading.md

 The second is to start fewer things at once.
 This is the one that gets skipped because it feels like throwing away the speed you just gained.

-A growing business does not fail because it grew.
-It fails because it grew without raising the money to carry the growth.
+A growing business fails when it grows without raising the money to carry the growth.
 Fund it properly, through an overdraft or invoice financing or better payment terms, and the same growth is safe.

 The same test applies here.
 Running more projects at once is fine if you have first raised your capacity to settle decisions.
-Delegating authority is raising capital.
-Hiring more engineers is not.
-That only wins you more orders you cannot fund.
+Delegating authority is how you raise that capacity.
+Hiring more engineers only wins you more orders you cannot fund.

 ## Cap the work in progress